ibm-cloud-docs/cephaas/connect_vmware.md

     - By default, the appliance is configured with a firewall and therefore does not respond to ping (ICMP) requests.

-    - Initial login has a default password of `IBMplugin` and requires the user to change the password before continuing.
+    - Initial login has a default username as `root` and default password as `IBMplugin`.
+Users need to change the password after the initial login to continue.

 ## Register the vSphere plug-in into vCenter.